Step into the amazing world of bullet journaling with this ultimate, no-fluff, bullet journal for beginners guide.

 The two minimums are a notebook and a pen/pencil.

 Simple as that!

-Oh, and a good will and positive attitude are also welcomed! 🙂
+Oh, and goodwill and a positive attitude are also welcomed! 🙂

 Here are a few words about each of these essentials and some tips, as well.

 Truth be told, any notebook can be good to start with.

 With one exception that I learned along the way!

 DO NOT use notebooks that have glued pages.
 Do not.